mayank-kumar-jha/mayank-kumar-jha/README.md

 # 💫 About Me:
-Hi 👋 I’m a Full Stack Engineer passionate about building scalable, secure, and user-focused applications.
+Hi 👋 I’m a AI Augmented Full Stack Engineer passionate about building scalable, secure, and user-focused applications.
 I enjoy working across the stack — from crafting responsive frontends to designing efficient backend systems and APIs.<br><br>I’m always learning, exploring new technologies, and improving my problem-solving skills.
 Open to collaboration and exciting tech opportunities 🚀

 ## 🌐 Socials: